bjg/2019-tudublin-cmpu4023/worksheets/1-rest-sql-orm/README.md

 [Back to Top](#top)
 <a name="part3"><h2>Part 3: Extend the '/products' Endpoint to **_Prevent_** SQL Injection</h2></a>
+In this section, the previous poor security implementation of the _/products_ endpoint is remedied using two solutions:
+- _parameterised query_
+- _stored procedure_

 <a name="part3.1"><h3>3.1 GET /products[?name=string] - Parameterised Query</h3></a>

 ```javascript